nolanrbrady/ALPACA-RL/ENVIRONMENT_DESIGN.md

 ### Notes on Lifecycle
 - Input and output into the environment are expected to be in unscaled units so we should always be scaling the inputs into the model and unscaling the outputs from the model.
+- MC-dropout uncertainty reporting is best-effort; failures in uncertainty summarization do not fail the step.

 ### Reset Lifecycle
 - Sample start via `InitialStateSampler` for the cohort; reset sequence, episode flags, reward/info.